 NCPD has not yet submitted evidence of implementation for recommendation 61.2.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Finding 62: Policy A-30: Performance Evaluations does not currently include considerations of community engagement activities, nor does NCPD consider whether an individual's practices result in racially or ethnically disparate outcomes.